Walk-in: 900 E. Broad St., Room 600, Richmond, VA, 23219

 Pre Application Meetings

-The City of Richmond encourages developers to schedule a development review plan meeting with the Right of Way Division prior to submission of a development review plan.
+The City of Richmond encourages developers to schedule a development plan review meeting with the Right of Way Division prior to submission of a development review plan.
 During this meeting, staff will review the proposal and discuss potential construction considerations such as drainage impacts, public utilities, landscaping, lighting, traffic, and other site development requirements.